SVignesh-22/Marvel_Report-Level_0/README.md

 # Task 4: Familiarizing with the Ubuntu Command Line
 I used an online Ubuntu platform  so I began using it for the task.
 I explored the Ubuntu interface and focused mainly on working with the **terminal**.
 Since Linux commands were new to me, I practiced basic commands to understand file handling and navigation.
-I initially created a folder named test and created 2600 folders inside the directory and also concantenate 2 text fils and displayed output.
+I initially created a folder named test and created 2600 folders inside the directory and also concantenate 2 text files and displayed output.

 ## Commands Used
 | Task | Command |